Antivirus protection and how to avoid viruses

 Download and install antivirus software

 Microsoft Security Essentials helps protects your computer from viruses, spyware, and other unwanted software.
-It's available as a no-cost download for Windows XP SP2 and higher, Windows Vista, and Windows 7.
+It's available as a no-cost download for Windows Vista and Windows 7.
 For more information, see Help protect your PC with Microsoft Security Essentials.

 Note: In Windows 8, Windows Defender replaces Microsoft Security Essentials.
 Windows Defender runs in the background and notifies you when you need to take specific action.
 However, you can use it anytime to scan for malware if your computer isn’t working properly or if you clicked a suspicious link online or in an email message.